senthil-sekar/kendo-component-advancedsort-mvc/README.md

     First add dependencies

-        - Add reference to the FirstStrike.Retail.Web.KendoComponent.Mvc.dll
+        - Add reference to the Kendo.Component.AdvancedSort.Mvc.dll
         - Using Nuget Package manager add the RazorGenerator.Mvc package

     Then use any of the following option to configure your page to have advansed sort